The best Kodi/XBMC boxes introduction

-Thankfully we've put together this handy guide with our top picks of the best boxes to install Kodi on, from low-powered Linux machines to Android set top boxes capable of outputting at 4K resolutions.
+To help facilitate that drive to find the best hardware for your video streaming ventures we've put together this handy guide with our top picks of the best boxes to install Kodi on, from low-powered Linux machines to Android set top boxes capable of outputting at 4K resolutions.

 There are also boxes you can buy which have Kodi pre-installed on them, however it's here you'll have to be careful.
 Since Kodi is open-source software, a number of third parties have been modifying and selling it with third-party add ons that enable piracy.

 Since we don't know anyone who likes lawsuits from the Motion Picture Association of America, we have made every effort to include only those Kodi boxes which use a stock form of the software, without any piracy-enabling add ons.